metao1/microservice-online-book-store/README.md

 # product

-Products Ecommerce and management - Spring boot , React using Microservice architecture
+Products is an E-commerce and management tool for products running on Spring boot , React using Microservice architecture

 How to install and run instructions: